alanreynosov/mongodb-arm64/README.md

 # mongodb

-Build Docker-less container images for MongoDB Server4.2 with Kaniko for Kubernetes
+Build Docker-less container images for MongoDB Server4.2 with Kaniko for Kubernetes for ARM64v7 / Raspberry Pi 4